 This complaints procedure is not limited to parents or carers of children that are registered at the school.
-Any person, including members of the public, may make a complaint to Charing Primary School about any provision of facilities or services that we provide.
+Any person, including members of the public, may make a complaint to any school within the Trust about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures such as those outlined above we will use this complaints procedure.